Understanding the Java Record Class With Code Examples

 methods.
 A simple carrier class becomes heavy with a lot of unnecessary code due to the verbose nature of the Java language.
 These downsides led to the introduction of a special type of class called record

-.
-This class aggregates - or holds - a group of values without having to write boilerplate code and acts as an efficient carrier of data objects.
 In fact, developers can manage everything without the record classes as we have been doing so long.
 The record class redefines data carrier classes to another level both in terms of convenience and efficiency.
 A simple POJO class we often use as a data carrier may contain a lot of boilerplate code.

 Here is a code example on creating such a class in Java: